lake-wg/edhoc/draft-ietf-lake-edhoc.md

 {: #fig-error1 title="Example of an Initiator supporting suites 5, 6, 7, 8, and 9 in decreasing order of preference, and a Responder supporting suite 6 but not suite 5.
 The Responder rejects the first message_1 with an error indicating support for suite 6.
 The Initiator also supports suite 6, and therefore selects suite 6 in the second message_1.
 The initiator prepends in SUITES_I the selected suite 6 with the more preferred suites, in this case suite 5, to mitigate a potential attack on the cipher suite negotiation."}
 {: artwork-align="center"}

 In the second example ({{fig-error2}}), the Responder supports cipher suites 8 and 9 but not the more preferred (by the Initiator) cipher suites 5, 6 or 7.
 To illustrate the negotiation mechanics we let the Initiator first make a guess that the Responder supports suite 6 but not suite 5.
 Since the Responder supports neither 5 nor 6, it responds with SUITES_R containing the supported suites, after which the Initiator selects its most preferred supported suite.
-The order of cipher suites in SUITES_R does not matter.
 (If the Responder had supported suite 5, it would have included it in SUITES_R of the response, and it would in that case have become the selected suite in the second message_1.)

 ~~~~~~~~~~~
 Initiator                                                   Responder